-If you’re going to cruise for more than a week at a time, you’re likely to have a lot of canned goods aboard.
+If you’re going to cruise for more than a week at a time, you’re likely to be storing lots of canned food onboard.
 Dave and I always figured that if our refrigeration failed, we could still eat well if we had a decent stock of canned good aboard.
 While we never have had a problem with the refrigerator, our stock of canned goods enabled us to go two to three weeks between provisioning runs.
 And since we like snorkeling, hiking and fishing far better than schlepping groceries, this worked perfectly for us.
 In most meals, I used a combination of fresh, canned and dried foods to add interest and variety.

 So, you’re thinking, what’s there to know about stowing canned goods?